-- Application and Communication - Exploration, Analysis and Reflection
+• Exploration, Analysis and Reflection

 The following assessment types enable students to demonstrate their learning in Stage 1 Physical Education.

-Performance Improvement: at least one assessment with a minimum weighting of at least 20%.
+Performance Improvement: at least one assessment with a

 Physical Activity Investigation: at least one assessment with a minimum weighting of at least 20%.